 Whatever you choose, here’s what to consider when choosing a suitable VPN for your iOS (or macOS):

 Remember, the VPN market is booming, and there’s no cure-all VPN.
 Many of them offer different features within their bundles.
-However, if you’re hellbent on it being an Apple product, there is, in fact, something close to a VPN for iOS.
-It’s called Private Relay.

 Is Apple’s Private Relay just a VPN for Safari?

 No, but Apple’s iCloud+ Private Relay is the closest thing to a dedicated Safari browser extension.
 The issue is that Private Relay is only compatible with Safari.
-So if you’re on Chrome on your Apple device, that’s a big red NO to any encrypted and safe browsing.
+So, if you’re using Chrome on your Apple device, that’s a big red NO to any encrypted and safe browsing.
 The upside — it works on every Apple device.
 The downside?
 To use Private Relay, you must be an iCloud+ subscriber.

 Private Relay vs. VPN